 Due to the flexibility of the V.25bis standard, each country may establish specific regulations governing the way operations are handled.
-Here are details about how each country's specific regulations can affect the operation of V.25bis in modems that the Series II Modem might communicate with.
-(This information is provided for your reference only; the Series II Modems are not approved for operation outside the U.S. and Canada.)
+The purpose of this document is to detail each country's specific regulations that affect operation of V.25bis in Multi-Tech modems.